mudiagauwojeya/moodymudiaga/README.md

 ## OVERVIEW

-This is my portfolio website.
+This website will serve as my portfolio website.
+However, rather than the typical portfolio website, I will use it to advertise my services as a freelance frontend developer.

 <br>
 <br>